 Gaujulundur lava garden

-Further on, there’s a sweet little garden tucked away in a sheltered trench in the lava field – complete with elf houses, a tiny garden house, and even something that looks like a miniature Dutch windmill 😉 It’s called Gaujulundur, and was created in 1988 by a local couple.
+Further on, there’s a sweet little garden tucked away in a sheltered trench in the lava field – complete with elf houses, a tiny garden house, and even something that looks like a miniature Dutch windmill.
+This is Gaujulundur garden, created by a local couple in 1988.
 They planted and cultivated hundreds of different local plant species, and turned it into a unique little oasis in the formerly barren lava field.
-The lava garden is entirely maintained by volunteers today.
+The garden is entirely maintained by volunteers today.

 (c) Nancy Claus – Wilderness Coffee & Natural High

 Do you have a question or a comment?
 Let me know in the comment box at the bottom of this page.
 Your input can also be valuable for other readers.
 Thank you for sharing. 💚

 First published: 23 October 2017

 Read how to travel to Vestmannaeyjar in this article.